Camp Lazlo: Writing

 Murray felt that Camp Lazlo successfully appealed to younger children because his prior experiences with his own children helped him determine details that children found humorous.
 Murray said that he resisted the urge inside of him to micromanage the production and instead approved aspects and contributions related to the show.
 He said that he had "a lot of pre-production time" and therefore details became established before the show aired on television.
 His main philosophies expressed in the show include the phrase "be who you are" and that one should question authority unless the issue is "a safety issue".
 Murray said that he avoids sending "messages" to children and that he hoped that his television show did not contain "too many messages".

 Murray asked many staff members who participated in creating Rocko's Modern Life to return and perform duties for Camp Lazlo, describing his main tactic to attract the crew as "coercion".
 Murray wanted the Rocko's Modern Life crew as it "knows my sensibilities" and gained ten years of experience.
 Crew members of Rocko's Modern Life, such as Robert Scull or Peter Burns, have worked on this show.
 While Kaz was storyboard directing the first season in late 2004, Murray hired among others, such as comedy writer Martin Olson, who had collaborated with Murray on some of the most successful stories for Rocko's Modern Life.

 Animation

 Murray said that he likes storybook art and the works of Pablo Picasso and Henri Matisse; the styles influenced the visual style of Camp Lazlo.
 He also describes "great comic book artists" as important to himself and Mark O'Hare.
 The team created some backgrounds using "Acryl Gouache", a mixture of acrylic paint and gouache.
-Rough Draft Studios, a South Korean studio, produced the Camp Lazlo footage.
+Rough Draft Studios, a South Korean studio, produced the Camp Lazlo animation.